-We’re a full-service optometry office offering routine eye care as well as medical eye care, glasses, and contact lens services.
+We’re a full-service optometry office (Advanced Eyecare of CT) offering routine eye care as well as medical eye care, glasses, and contact lens services.
 We wanted to provide exceptional eye care to the community we live in.

 Where are you located and how long have you been at this location?